-When we moved to Berlin, back in march 2012, we didn’t know much about Neukölln but this is where we manage to find an apartment.
+When we moved to Berlin, back in March 2012, we didn’t know much about Neukölln but this is where we manage to find an apartment.
 Little did we know we would fall in love with the area.
-One of the first things we decided to do once we were set up was to walk around the neighborhood exploring what we would call home.
+One of the first things we decided to do once we were set up was to walk around the neighbourhood exploring what we would call home.

-We met some friends on a gray saturday morning on the Karl Marx Strasse U-Bahn station and it was from there that we started exploring this neighborhood filled with history.
+We met some friends on a grey Saturday morning on the Karl Marx Strasse U-Bahn station and it was from there that we started exploring this neighbourhood filled with history.

 As we walked away from one of the main roads, the village life hidden among cobblestones streets started to appear.
 One corner was filled with traffic noise and internet cafes.
 While you walk to the next street corner, you pass in front of half-timbered farmhouses and old stables that have been renovated to a level that still shows what they used to be made for.

 It felt weird for us when we walked among these streets for the first time some months ago.
 We were used to living in São Paulo, a monstrous city with millions of people were skyscrapers are more than common.
 And here we were in Berlin, walking among cobbled alleyways and thinking how weird it was to live in a city where the old and the new are so close together.

 We fell in love with Rixdorf and in the middle of this new found love was Richardplatz, the only square we ever saw with a blacksmith workshop at the centre.
 Walking around this area during spring is something everybody needs to do.
 The big trees mix with the buildings around the square creating something that feels more like a city somewhere in Brandenburg than Neukölln.

 In the corner of Richardplatz, you can see a small church that has been there since the times where Rixdorf was still a village, dating back, at least, 600 years.
 It was here that King Frederick William I of Prussia invited some bohemian families that were expelled from their towns due to their religious belief.
 It was here that the Böhmisch-Rixdorf was established north of the German village of the same name.